 Thermoset (EPDM) Roof Membrane: Constructed from a single-ply rubber material, EPDM is known for performance and longevity.
 It is a popular option because of its design versatility, strong resistance to ultraviolet light and ozone, and simple installation.
 The material is tough, durable, waterproof, and maintenance-free when compared to other types of commercial roofing.
 It’s flexible for buildings in colder temperatures and has reflective properties to help lower cooling costs in the summer months.

 Thermoplastic (PVC & TPO) Roof Membrane: These are lightweight, reflective materials that are great for weather resistance in Louisville.
-These roofs are one of the fastest growing commercial roofing materials because of their performance and installation advantages.
+TPO roofing is one of the fastest growing commercial roofing materials because of their performance and installation advantages.
 They are popular for restaurants and other industrial buildings that may emit oils and/or fats because they are resistant to UV chemicals, bacteria growth, punctures, tears, and UV light.
 They also have a high-temperature tolerance and can withstand both fire and high winds.

 Garden “Green” Roofing System: A relative newcomer onto the Louisville roofing market is green roofing.
 A green roof is partially or completely covered with vegetation planted over a waterproofing membrane layer.
 They are also known as “living roofs”.
 Green roofs are perhaps the most versatile and by far the most sustainable.
 Green roofing materials protect the building from the elements while managing water, drainage, and improving the environment around it.
 The initial costs of green roofs are more expensive, but long-term maintenance can be drastically lower than other commercial options.